 Skip-the-line Observatory ticket (includes both floors): Get your ticket now

 4. Notre Dame: Paris Rooftops

 The upper gallery around Notre Dame's towers offers lovely Paris skyline views, made even more special by the gorgoyles and chimeras perched along the edges.
 You get detailed close-up looks at rooftops as well as the Seine River and its bridges, the Eiffel Tower, Montmartre, and other iconic sites.

-Sadly, Notre Dame is currently closed for repairs and restoration after the devastating fire in April, 2019 but at least a small portion may be open to the public by as early as 2024.
+Sadly, Notre Dame is currently closed for repairs and restoration after the devastating fire in April, 2019 but at least a small portion is expected be open to the public by December, 2024.

 There's no news, of course, at this time about the reopening of the Towers to visitors - but stay hopeful and stay tuned!